-Can a prenup protect future income?
+Can a prenup in PA protect future income?

 A prenuptial agreement can protect future earnings.
 For example, if a spouse enters marriage with little to no assets, but then starts a business, takes over a family business, or acquires assets, a well-drafted prenuptial agreement may allow the spouse to keep the asset as his or her separate property in the event of a divorce.
 While future earnings can be protected, so can future debts be avoided.

 What should you include in a prenuptial agreement?